web-platform-tests/wpt-metadata/README.md

 You can contribute to the wpt-metadata repo by sending out a PR directly or through the Triage Metadata API available for trusted third parties.

 ### Triage Metadata API for trusted third parties
-In order to use the Triage Metadata API, first you need to log in on [wpt.fyi](https://wpt.fyi/) through the GitHub OAuth integration.
+To use the Triage Metadata API, you first need to sign in to [wpt.fyi](https://wpt.fyi/) (top-right corner; 'Sign in with GitHub').
 For more information on wpt.fyi login, see [here](https://docs.google.com/document/d/1iRkaK6cGgXp3DKbNbPMVsYGMaOHO-5CfqEuLPUR_2HM).

 The logged-in user also needs to belong to the ['web-platform-tests' GitHub organization](https://github.com/orgs/web-platform-tests/people).
 To join, please file an issue or contact us directly.